Policy changes in the US meant that the focus shifted to the UK and the EU, which look like a more attractive place to build.

 Isar Aerospace from Germany, a launch service provider for small and medium-sized satellites raised ~€150 million.

-Space innovation, and in particular satellite imagery, can help us with earth observation, mitigation & adaptation, forest and fire monitoring, and supply chain decarbonisation, a space UK’s Treefera is betting on.
+Space innovation, and in particular satellite imagery, can help us with earth observation, mitigation & adaptation, forest and fire monitoring, and supply chain decarbonisation; a space UK’s Treefera is betting on.

 Defence is another sector that got a lot of attention (and funding) in late 2025.

-McKinsey did a thorough analysis comparing all areas of the green transition, to find that some are moving faster than others.
 EVs, Renewable Energy, and Raw materials are leading the growth, while Carbon Capture, Industry, Hydrogen fuels, and Heat Pumps are lacking behind.
-What’s standing in the way is physical challenges.
+What’s standing in the way is the physical challenges.
 In short, we tackled the low-hanging fruit, and now it's time for the really hard stuff.

-For example, UK’s Greyparrot has developed an AI waste analytics system, which was named one of TIME Magazine’s Best Inventions for 2025.
+AI-first start-ups have grown rapidly, with legal AI start-up Legora hitting unicorn status just 2 years after starting.
+UK’s Greyparrot, on the other hand, has developed an AI waste analytics system, which was named one of TIME Magazine’s Best Inventions for 2025.

 There’s a scaling problem in the UK and Europe.